JeyKul/AOSP-Building-Guide/syncing.md

 ````
 git clone https://github.com/samsung-778/android_device_samsung_a73xq device/samsung/a73xq
 git clone https://github.com/samsung-778/device_samsung_sm7325-common device/samsung/sm7325-common
+...
+...
 ````

 NOTE: The underscore always turn into a /

-you do a git clone for every of these 5 (or more for multiple devices) repos, with their right path.
+You do a git clone for every of these 5 (or more for multiple devices) repos, with their right path.
 The android_ is to be ignored...
 Its a glorification to make it more sorted or something.

 # [Next ->](https://github.com/JeyKul/AOSP-Building-Guide/blob/main/editing.md)